 In other words, people who can get into treatment stand a better chance of both overcoming drug and alcohol addiction, and decreasing criminal activity.
 The issue is how to get these people into treatment and find access to resources.

-Here at Swift River, we offer superb quality of care in addiction treatment, and we are just a short distance from Worcester.
-When people in this city can’t find the treatment they need at home, help is only a call away at Swift River.
+Here at Vertava Health of Massachusetts, we offer superb quality of care in addiction treatment, and we are just a short distance from Worcester.
+When people in this city can’t find the treatment they need at home, help is only a call away.

 Addiction is a chronic disease, characterized by compulsive drug-seeking despite consequences or negative side effects and often relapses.
 It’s a disease many never see coming, and for which few receive help.
 It’s a malady that affects the mind, body and emotional well-being, causing damage that can be irreparable without help.